Why Do Employees Quit Their Jobs?

 Organizations talk about empowerment, autonomy, and independence, but they are not something that you can do to people or give them.
 They are traits and characteristics that an employee needs to pursue and embrace.
 You are responsible for the work environment that enables them to do this.
 They are responsible for doing it.

 Ah, yes, meaningful work.
-We all want to do something that makes a difference, that isn’t busy work or transactional work, and that contributes to something bigger than ourselves.
+Every employee wants to do something that makes a difference, that isn’t busywork or transactional work, and that contributes to something bigger than themselves.
 Ambitious and doable.
 But, managers must help employees see where their work contributes to the execution of deliverables that make a difference in the world.

 With some products and services—cancer research, feeding the hungry, animal rescue, diagnosing and curing illnesses, producing milk or crops—meaningful is obvious, but everyone’s work needs the same meaningfulness.
 Help employees connect to why their work has meaning or they will find a job with an employer who will.

-Employees who are worried tend to leave.
-Make every change and potential change transparent.
 Let them know how the business is doing at all times and what the organization’s plans are for staying on track or recovering in the future.
+If negative incidents occur, communicate.
+You cannot overcommunicate when you are attempting to ease employees' concerns.

 But, the most important issue here is the employees’ trust in and respect for the management team.
 If they respect your judgment, direction, and decision-making, they will stay.
 If not, they will leave.
 After all, they have the financial stability of their own families to consider when they decide which executive they will follow—or not.